Lost Wage Reimbursement Living Donor Financial Assistance for Donation-Related Time Off Work

 Documentation to support income and current employment is required for lost wage reimbursement.
 All reimbursements are made via ACH** within approximately 10 business days after submission of proper documentation.
 ACH payment will come from the law firm of Smith Carroad Levy Wan & Parikh, which has been retained by the NKR to manage the Donor Shield reimbursement process.

-* Donors must participate in an NKR swap or donate at a Donor Shield Direct center to receive this support.
+* Donors must participate in an NKR swap or donate at a Donor Shield Direct center to receive this living donor assistance.